wfjm/w11/doc/README_known_issues.md

 Can be resolved by handling write lock locally.
 Normal OS always do a busy poll before starting a function, therefore this is considered a minor deficit.
 Might be fixed in an upcoming release.

-### V0.50-3 {[issue #27](https://github.com/wfjm/w11/issues/27)} -- CPU: no mmu trap when instruction which clears trap enable itself causes a trap

-The MMU should issue an mmu trap if the instruction clearing the 'mmu trap enable' bit (bit 9 in mmr0) itself causes a trap.
-The 11/70 documentation clearly describes this behavior.

-This is the reason why test 063 of the `ekbee1` diagnostics currently fails.

-Since the MMU trap mechanism is is only available on 11/45 and 11/70, but not in the J11, it is not used by common operating systems.

-Therefore this is considered a to be a minor deficit.
-Will be fixed in an upcoming release.

-### V0.50-1 {[issue #23](https://github.com/wfjm/w11/issues/23)} -- CPU: several deficits in trap logic

-The current w11a implementation has several deficits in the handling of traps and interrupts which lead to non-conforming behavior when multiple trap, fault and interrupt conditions occur simultaneously, for example
-- bad stack frame when `IOT` trigger stack violation (TCK-003)
-- bad stack frame when interrupt triggers stack violation (TCK-004)
-- no yellow stack abort when `jsr` triggers a stack violation (TCK-006)
-- no odd address trap when `EMT` is executed with odd `SP` (TCK-007)
-- no yellow stack abort for `mov (sp),(sp)` (TCK-028)

-These situations never occur during the execution of operation systems, and in case they do, the operating system will crash anyway.
-Thus there is no impact in normal usage, but diagnostics programs do complain.
-Will be fixed in an upcoming release.

 ### V0.50-8 {[issue #21](https://github.com/wfjm/w11/issues/21)} -- RK11,RL11: no proper NXM check in 18bit systems